Aaron (The Walking Dead): Comic book series

 Two years later, Aaron has moved on from Eric's death but struggles with the idea of finding new love.
 He continues to be a productive member of Alexandria by leading zombie herds away from the communities.
 Aaron considers starting a relationship with Jesus, but he is unsure due to his continued grief over Eric and Jesus' casual relationship with Hilltop nurse, Alex.
 Aaron is later attacked by the Whisperers, a cult of primitivists that wear the faces of the dead, and is stabbed by Beta.
 He is taken to Hilltop to recover.
-During his stay at Hilltop, he gets closet to Jesus and the two begin a relationship.
+During his stay at Hilltop, he gets closer to Jesus and the two begin a relationship.
 As the Whisperers burn down Hilltop, Aaron manages to rescue Rick's son Carl, despite his injuries.
 Aaron and Jesus return to Alexandria and aid them against the Whisperer's undead army.
 Andrea is bitten in the attack and Aaron and Jesus give their condolences before she dies.
 When on the road returning to Hilltop, Aaron and Jesus are ambushed by Beta and his last few remaining Whisperer followers.
 In the ensuing fight, Aaron shoots Beta, killing him and officially ending the Whisperers.

 The communities make contact with a civilization in Ohio called The Commonwealth.
 While they initially help in the rebuilding of the communities, they occupy the Coalition and enforce their capitalistic rule.
 A class war breaks out within The Commonwealth.
 Aaron and Jesus join the civilians against the Commonwealth Army.
 Rick manages to deescalate the riot and calls for peace, but is later shot and killed by the Governor's son, Sebastian Milton.
 Aaron and Jesus grieve Rick along with the others that knew him.
 Twenty-five years later, Aaron and Jesus continue to be in a relationship and live on a riverside farm where an adult Carl, his wife Sophia, and their daughter, Andrea, visit frequently.

 Television series

 Prior to the events of the series Aaron became a recruiter for the Alexandria Safe-Zone, along with his boyfriend Eric.
 At some point Aaron recruited a group of three led by Davidson, who Aaron believed would be a good addition to the community.
-However Davidson's violent nature led to Deanna exiling him and Aaron, Aiden and Nicholas were forced to escort Davidson's group out, taking all their weapons and leaving them only a few days worth of supplies.
+However, Davidson's violent nature led to Deanna exiling him.
+Aaron, Aiden and Nicholas were forced to escort Davidson's group out, taking all their weapons and leaving them only a few days worth of supplies.